Find Affordable College Courses

 210 Yearly Graduations

 University of Florida is the 15th most popular school in the nation for students seeking a bachelor's degree in health studies.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-For the 2020-2021 academic year, 210 bachelor's degrees were handed out to health studies majors at UF.
-Of these students, 81% were women and 38% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 210 people received their bachelor's degree in health studies from UF.
+About 85% of this group were women, and 53% were students from an underrepresented racial-ethnic group.

 #16